Why it's impossible to write with a monkey named JoJo around

 “Eeh-eeh-eeh.”

-“Definitely not funny,” I told Bobo while I paper-toweled myself dry.
+“Definitely not funny,” I told JoJo while I paper-toweled myself dry.

 “Eeh-eeh-eeh.”

-I was so involved in laughing and focusing the camera on the adorable, mischievous little face that I lost track of Bobo’s hands.
+I was so involved in laughing and focusing the camera on the adorable, mischievous little face that I lost track of JoJo’s hands.
 Which were untying the towel.
-A second later, Bobo’s chair was tipped over, then another one crashed down, and another, and another.
+A second later, JoJo’s chair was tipped over, then another one crashed down, and another, and another.
 All the while, “eeh-eeh-eeh” escaped his lips.

-When I finally caught up to Bobo and held him firm in my arms, Dad walked in.
+When I finally caught up to JoJo and held him firm in my arms, Dad walked in.
 “How’s the inspiration going?” he asked.

 I smiled as Dad took in the room, including one shredded dictionary.
 “Hee-hee-hee.”